CyrusMoreno/alpacas-r-socute/index.md

 And, that is the job for a data analyst.

-To showcase what I have learned, below are some case studies I have completed in this [Course](https://www.coursera.org/professional-certificates/google-data-analytics) to showcase what I have learn:
+To showcase what I have learned, below are some case studies I have completed in this [Course](https://www.coursera.org/professional-certificates/google-data-analytics):

 ## Google Data Analytics Capstone: Complete a Case Study